timhowgego/Aquius/live/README.md

 [Great Britain Public Transport by District (weekdays, April 2019)](https://timhowgego.github.io/Aquius/live/gb-pt-district-2019/): Snapshot of all weekday scheduled service except aviation, mapped between Districts, ideal for strategic analysis of longer-distance transport - [more information about this dataset](https://timhowgego.github.io/AquiusData/uk-pt/).

+Similar maps are available by [traditional county](https://timhowgego.github.io/Aquius/live/gb-pt-county-2019/) and [region/nation](https://timhowgego.github.io/Aquius/live/gb-pt-region-2019/), primarily for long-distance analysis.

-Both are Vortex-style maps that groups stops by their administrative geography.
-Such aggregation just about makes it possible to contain any entire country withina  single dataset, although the Ward maps is large (over 5 MegaBytes).
+All are Vortex-style maps that groups stops by their administrative geography.
+Such aggregation just about makes it possible to contain any entire country within a single dataset, although the Ward maps is large (over 5 MegaBytes).

 [Great Britain National Rail (weekdays, January 2019)](https://timhowgego.github.io/Aquius/live/gb-rail-2019/): Snapshot of all weekday passenger train service patterns across Network Rail - [more information about this dataset](https://timhowgego.github.io/AquiusData/uk-rail/).